Parzheni Kartofi sas Sirene i Sharena Sol

 3. 03

-Carefully add the potatoes, ensuring they have room to breathe so steam can escape.
-Leave them completely undisturbed for a few minutes until the bottoms develop a deep golden-brown crust, then give them a moderate stir with a slotted spoon.
+They need room to breathe.
+Let them fry entirely undisturbed for a few minutes until the bottom layer develops a deep golden-brown crust before giving them a moderate stir with a slotted spoon.

 4. 04